Ladvien/ladvien.github.io/_posts/2017-07-18-sql-r-comparing-values.md

 It's a simple table.
 But let's say we wanted to get a list of everyone born before 2000-01-01.
 Of course, we can easily see Timmy is the only person born after 2000.
 But if our table was thousands of records it wouldn't be possible to quickly assess.

 Luckily, this is pretty straight forward in SQL-R.  We will use a `less than operator` (**<**).
 You probably remember this sign from high-school while solving inequalities.
-However, we will be using it as what's known as a `[relational operator](https://en.wikipedia.org/wiki/Relational_operator)`.
+However, we will be using it as what's known as a [relational operator](https://en.wikipedia.org/wiki/Relational_operator).

 In short, it states,